-\end{prop} The general strategy of the proof is as for the results in \cite[Sec.
-4.4]{EK86}; however none of those results is directly applicable in our case.
-Also, we employ the same spatial smoothing procedure using the heat kernel as in the proof of \cite[Prop.
-1]{AT00}. \begin{proof} For the purposes of the proof, we assume that $(\mu,\nu,\Lambda)$ and $(\tilde\mu,\tilde\nu,\tilde\Lambda)$ are defined on the same sample space $\Omega$ (e.g. the product of the respective canonical path spaces), and the corresponding probability resp.\ expectation will be denoted by $\p$ resp.\ $\E$.
+The general strategy of the proof is similar to that of the results in \cite{EK86}, Section~4.4; however none of those results is directly applicable in our case.
+Also, we employ the same spatial smoothing procedure using the heat kernel as in the proof of \cite{AT00}, Proposition~1. \begin{pf*}{Proof of Proposition \ref{prop:self-dual}} By Definition~\ref{defn:MP'}, there exist increasing processes $(\Lambda _t)_{t\ge0}\in D_{[0,\infty)}(\calM_\tem)$ and $(\tilde\Lambda _t)_{t\ge 0}\in D_{[0,\infty)}(\calM_\rap)$, with $\Lambda_0=\tilde\Lambda_0=0$ and satisfying \eqref{finiteness Lambda 1}, such that for all test functions, expression \eqref{MP9} is a martingale.
+For the purposes of the proof, we may assume that $(\mu,\nu,\Lambda)$ and $(\tilde\mu ,\tilde \nu,\tilde\Lambda)$ are defined on a common sample space $\Omega$ and are independent of each other.
+The corresponding probability, respectively expectation on $\Omega$, will be denoted by $\p$, respectively $\E$.

-Observe that by the definition of $\langle\langle\cdot\rangle\rangle_\rho$ (recall \eqref{self-duality product}) and the symmetry of the heat kernel, we have for each $\eps>0$ and $\phi,\psi\in\big(\calC_\rap^{(2)}\big)^+$
+Observe that by the definition of $\langle\!\langle\cdot\rangle\! \rangle _\rho$ [recall \eqref{self-duality product}] and the symmetry of the heat kernel, we have for each $\eps>0$ and $\phi,\psi\in (\calC _\rap ^{(2)} )^+$,

-Thus by taking expectations in \eqref{MP9} with $(S_\eps\phi,S_\eps\psi)$ in place of $(\phi,\psi)$, we get
+Thus by taking expectations in \eqref{MP9} with $(S_\eps\phi,S_\eps \psi )$ in place of $(\phi,\psi)$, we get

-for all $\eps>0$ and $\phi,\psi\in\big(\calC_\rap^{(2)}\big)^+$.
-An analogous assertion holds for $(\tilde\mu,\tilde\nu,\tilde\Lambda)$ if $\phi,\psi\in\big(\calC_\tem^{(2)}\big)^+$.
+for all $\eps>0$ and $\phi,\psi\in (\calC_\rap^{(2)} )^+$.
+An analogous assertion holds for $(\tilde\mu,\tilde\nu,\tilde \Lambda)$ if $\phi,\psi\in (\calC_\tem^{(2)} )^+$.

-Now fix $T>0$ and for $t,s\in[0,T]$, $\eps>0$ let
+Now fix $T>0$, and for $t,s\in[0,T]$, $\eps>0$, let